adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

     - increase pitch
     - increase velocities
 - Right-click to clear step value in GUI
+- Track and pattern mute indicators in the GUI live.tab components (via an overlay)

 ## 1.2
 - Help tab (in-device documentation)